 Need to access other UGC-funded libraries in person?

-- Full-time teaching staff, administrative staff & research assistants, and postgraduate students may apply for a JULAC Borrower’s Card.
-The card enables you to access and borrow materials from libraries of the other UGC-funded institutions.
+- Full-time teaching staff, administrative staff, research assistants, visiting faculty staff & emeritus professors, and postgraduate students may apply for a JULAC Borrower’s Card to access and borrow materials from libraries of the other UGC-funded institutions.

-- Undergraduate students are eligible for JULAC Reader's Cards.
-The card lets you access other libraries and use their collections in-house.
-It expires on July 31 each year, and each host library will charge $50 for registration and renewal.
+- Undergraduate students are eligible for JULAC Reader’s Cards to access other libraries and use their collections in-house.
+It expires on 31 July each year, and each host library will charge a fee for card registration or renewal.